 At Shotton Hall Primary School we aim to foster a love of books and reading through creating a reading culture that starts with reading books and texts for pleasure.
+We are determined that every pupil will learn to read, regardless of their background, needs or abilities.

 In EYFS, we aim to foster positive attitudes towards reading and writing from the moment young children join our setting.
 We regularly share stories and rhymes, both familiar and new ones, and encourage the children to join in with them.
 We plan fun and exciting activities around stories we have heard such as role play and creative work.
 The children are provided with opportunities to share different types of books and to retell stories with their friends.
 We also encourage children to bring favourites stories and books from home, often related to our work in school.